devanshdp04/DataAnalysisProjects/README.md

 **Analysis:**

-Data preprocessing and feature engineering.
+-Data preprocessing and feature engineering.

-Exploratory Data Analysis (EDA) to identify patterns in customer behavior.
+-Exploratory Data Analysis (EDA) to identify patterns in customer behavior.

-Building machine learning models to predict churn.
+-Building machine learning models to predict churn.

 Outcome: A deeper understanding of why customers churn and strategies to reduce churn rates.